Discover the beauty of St Lucia at The Soco House

-There’s a new breed of hotel that’s opened up across St Lucia catering for those seeking a character-filled and luxurious stay.
+There’s a new breed of hotel that’s opened up across St Lucia, catering for those seeking a character-filled and luxurious stay.
+From quirky interiors and remote locations, to innovative cuisine and first-class service, these small hotels are ideal for those hoping to add a touch of uniqueness to their Caribbean stay.
 Here’s our pick of the top 10 boutique hotels in St Lucia to get excited about.

 The setting: Set back from a bar-lined street in the centre of Rodney Bay Village, this three-star hotel is just a ten-minute walk from Reduit Beach - undeniably the island’s finest stretch of sand.